DevQps/mrt-rs/README.md

     }
 }
 ```
+Note: MRT data is often compressed to reduce size, make sure to decompress the files first before attempting to parse them.

 For full documentation look [here](https://docs.rs/mrt-rs/).
 If one seeks to ultimately parse BGP messages [bgp-rs](https://github.com/DevQps/bgp-rs) can be used to do so.
 Examples on how [bgp-rs](https://github.com/DevQps/bgp-rs) and [mrt-rs](https://github.com/DevQps/mrt-rs) interact are provided [here](https://docs.rs/bgp-rs).

 ## Full support
 All MRT record types, including deprecated types, that are mentioned in [RFC6396](https://tools.ietf.org/html/rfc6396) and [RFC8050](https://tools.ietf.org/html/rfc8050) are supported.